F4bioo/Tourtip/README.md

 ```

 ### Customizing Tourtip
-Customize the appearance and behavior of bubbles to fit your app's design.
+Customize the appearance and behavior of tooltips to fit your app's design.

 ```kotlin
 TourtipLayout(